Stuttering Intervention: Perspectives of Adults Who Stutter

 This PhD research project seeks to understand views of adults who stutter about stuttering intervention based on their own priorities.
 There is a strong focus throughout on consultation and collaboration with advisors who know about stuttering from personal experience, so that the voices of adults who stammer/stutter are given priority.

-If you would like to find out more, or if you or someone you know has experienced being an adult who stammers and might like to get involved, please email barbara.moseleyharris@mail.bcu.ac.uk for more information.
+If you would like to find out more, please email barbara.moseleyharris@mail.bcu.ac.uk for more information.

 Research aims

-The aim of study one is to identify topics and questions about intervention that adults who stutter view as relevant and important areas for research.
-This will help us understand which questions stuttering intervention researchers could and should be asking.
+The aim of Study One was to identify topics and questions about intervention that adults who stutter view as relevant and important areas for research.
+This was to help us understand which questions stuttering intervention researchers could and should be asking.

 Research methods

-A Project Advisory Group of adults who stutter was recruited in 2023.
-Advisors used their knowledge and lived experience to provide insights, advice and support to develop our first study (see below) and support the Research Ethics application process.
-Advisors helped to refine and expand the study's research questions, aims, and methods, and continue to be involved during active research.
+Our Project Advisory Group of adults who stutter was recruited in 2023.
+Advisors have used their knowledge and lived experience to provide insights, advice and support to develop both studies and support the Research Ethics application process.
+Advisors helped to refine and expand the study's research questions, aims, and methods, and were involved during active research.
+For Study Two, advisors helped to select the research topic and research questions.
+They will continue to be involved as the study progresses.

 In August 2024, two advisors from the Project Advisory Group joined Barbara Moseley Harris at the STAMMAFest conference to give our joint presentation on "Listening, Changing: How a Project Advisory Group is Shaping a PhD Project".
 Thank you to The Stammer Trust for supporting this.